ibm-cloud-docs/Cloudant/release_info/deprecations.md

 You can configure this option based on your CORS settings.
 If CORS is enabled, `X-Frame-Options` are automatically enabled and send the response header, `X-Frame-Options: DENY`, by default.
 If a request HOST header matches the URL listed in the origins section of CORS, an `X-Frame-Options: ALLOW-FROM URL` response header is returned.

 This change might impact customers who are accessing the database directly from the browser.
-If you see the error message, "X-Frame-Options: DENY", and it's breaking your service, you must enable CORS, [Setting the CORS configuration](/docs/Cloudant?topic=Cloudant-cors#setting-the-cors-configuration).
+If you see the error message, "X-Frame-Options: DENY", and it's breaking your service, you must enable CORS by [modifying the CORS configuration](https://cloud.ibm.com/apidocs/cloudant#putcorsconfiguration).
 After you enable CORS, add the value of the HOST header that you send in the request to the list of allowed `origins`.

 ## `dbcopy` (4 February 2016)